Ong Teng Cheong: Presidency

 In August 1993, Ong resigned from the Cabinet, the PAP and his position as Secretary-General of the NTUC in order to contest the 1993 Singaporean presidential election.
-Standing with the endorsement of the PAP, Ong contested against Chua Kim Yeow, a former accountant-general in Singapore's first-ever presidential election.
+Nominated by the NTUC and with the endorsement of the PAP, Ong contested against Chua Kim Yeow, a former accountant-general in Singapore's first-ever presidential election.
 Out of 1,756,517 votes cast, Ong received 952,513 votes while Chua garnered 670,358, despite having conducted a notably modest campaign and possessing a lower public profile.
 Ong was consequently inaugurated as the first elected President of Singapore, and in accordance with convention, was appointed ex officio Chancellor of both the National University of Singapore (NUS) and the Nanyang Technological University (NTU).

 However, shortly after assuming office, Ong encountered significant tension with the government regarding access to detailed information on Singapore's national reserves.
 While the government initially contended that it would require 56-man-years to compile a precise valuation of immovable assets, Ong consulted both the accountant-general and the auditor-general and concluded that such a valuation could be reasonably expedited.
 A preliminary list was eventually produced, though incomplete, and it ultimately took the government three years to deliver the information he had requested.
 In an interview with Hong Kong's Asiaweek six months after leaving office, Ong explained that his insistence on auditing the reserves was guided by his constitutional duty as an elected president to safeguard national assets, both liquid and immovable.
 He also recounted an instance where he was informed through the press that the government intended to sell the Post Office Savings Bank (POSB) to The Development Bank of Singapore Limited (DBS) without notifying him in advance, despite the bank's reserves falling under presidential protection.
 He described the move as procedurally inappropriate, and although he eventually intervened, the sale proceeded regardless.